The Australian Labradoodles Traits, History & Lineage

 F1 (first generation): 50% Poodle and 50% Labrador

 This type of Labradoodle does not have a consistent coat.
 They are most likely to shed and are usually standard in size.

 F1B (first generation Labradoodle bred to a poodle): Because this cross results in a dog that is 75% poodle, the dog may look more like a Poodle.
 The coat type of this type of dog varies.
 This Labradoodle type may still shed and have size restrictions.

 F2 (parents for this dog are BOTH F1’s): Pups from the same litter have inconsistent characteristics.
 Some may appear to be more “Poodle-looking” while others may look more similar to Labradors.
 The dogs’ coats may be more hair-like (Labrador), or Poodle like, depending on the puppy.

-Multigeneration Labradoodles or Multi-gen - When a labradoodle is 3 or more generations in to the breed they are considered Multigeneration Labradoodles.
-This allows knowledgeable breeders to refine the personality, physical attributes, and coat types.
+Australian Labradoodle is the result of breeding a Foundation ALD to another Foundation ALD.
+During this development, knowledgeable breeders to refine the personality, physical attributes, and coat types.
 The Multigeneration Labradoodles are allergy friendly and have a more desirable coat in texture and quality.

 Labradoodles come in three different sizes.
 Measuring should take place from the floor to the top of the shoulder, not to the top of the head.

 Standard 22 to 24 (not over 25) inches from the wither to ground measurement.
 Weight range tends toward 50-65 lbs.

 Medium 17 to 20 (not over 21) inches from the wither to ground measurement.
 The ideal size for the female is 17-19 inches and the male is 18-20 inches.
 Weight range tends toward 30-50lbs.

 Miniature 13 to 16 (not over 17) inches from the wither to ground measurement.
 Weight range tends toward t 15-26 lbs.